reduxjs/redux/docs/redux-toolkit/overview.md

 ## What is Redux Toolkit?

 **[Redux Toolkit](https://redux-toolkit.js.org)** is our official, opinionated, batteries-included toolset for efficient Redux development.
-It is intended to be the standard way to write Redux logic, and we strongly recommend that you use it.
+It is intended to be the standard way to write Redux logic, and [we strongly recommend that you use it](../style-guide/style-guide.md#use-redux-toolkit-for-writing-redux-logic).

-It includes several utility functions that simplify the most common Redux use cases, including store setup, defining reducers, immutable update logic, and even creating entire "slices" of state at once without writing any action creators or action types by hand.
-It also includes the most widely used Redux addons, like Redux Thunk for async logic and Reselect for writing selector functions, so that you can use them right away.
+The Redux core library is deliberately unopinionated: it lets you decide how to set up the store, what your state contains, and how to build your reducers.
+Redux Toolkit was created to address the three most common complaints that flexibility produced ("configuring a store is too complicated", "I have to add a lot of packages to get Redux to do anything useful", and "Redux requires too much boilerplate code") by providing an official set of tools that handle the common cases with good defaults.
+It bakes in our recommended best practices, catches common mistakes, and lets you write much less code, while still following the same Redux data flow.
+It can be added at the start of a new project or used as part of an incremental migration in an existing one.

+You are not _required_ to use Redux Toolkit to use Redux, but see [Why Redux Toolkit is How to Use Redux Today](../introduction/why-rtk-is-redux-today.md) for why we recommend it for all Redux apps.

 ### Installation

-Redux Toolkit is available as a package on NPM for use with a module bundler or in a Node application:

 ```bash
 # NPM